MEM2677/spid-bundle-be/bundle_src/README.md

 | Status    | [/api/spid/status](http://localhost:8081/api/spid/status)       | GET  | none      | Get the status: if "installed" is true then <br/> the configuration is effective.
 Remaining fields are the list of providers configured and <br/> whether the custom authentication flow is present or not |

 For more detailed information access the swagger browser in the [local development environment](http://localhost:8081/swagger-ui/); when requested use the following credentials:

 Username: **user**
 Password: **user**

-## Organization properties
+### Organization properties

-These properties are replicated for every identity provider known by the installer.
+Organization properties are replicated for every identity provider known by the installer.

 Below the list of the fields shared between private organizations and public administrations: